Skip to main content

 Note: If a user not in your SSO directory tries to log in with this option enabled, we'll let them know to contact you.

-SAML Considerations
+SAML2 Considerations

 • Workleap only supports SAML 2.0.